 Toulouse is implementing an integrated plan to eliminate slums through support by social workers and social services to help Roma move from camps into adequate housing, be it social housing or regular, mainstream housing.
 Moreover, Toulouse has been selected as one of the cities in France to pilot a Housing First approach, including beneficiaries among Roma.

-EUROCITIES is organising a study visit to Toulouse to learn in practice from the city's programme for Roma inclusion.
-The aim is to build capacity of the city experts part of the WG Roma inclusion to learn, transfer and possibly replicate some of the inspiring practices from Toulouse to support Roma to access adequate housing while adapting to the specific local conditions and target groups in their cities.
-The goal is to strengthen the capacity of cities to develop and implement urban solutions for Roma inclusion.
+EUROCITIES organised a study visit to Toulouse to learn in practice from the city's programme for Roma inclusion.
+The aim was to build capacity of the city experts part of the WG Roma inclusion to learn, transfer and possibly replicate some of the inspiring practices from Toulouse to support Roma to access adequate housing while adapting to the specific local conditions and target groups in their cities.
+The goal was to strengthen the capacity of cities to develop and implement urban solutions for Roma inclusion.

 This activity is part of EUROCITIES mutual learning programme between cities funded by the EU programme for Employment and Social Innovation (EaSi) between 2018-2021 under the strategic partnership with the European Commission DG EMPL.

 - learn from Toulouse's innovative practices to support Roma to move from camps into adequate housing

 - map innovative approaches to housing inclusion of Roma across cities in Europe